Temperature Checking Your Content Migration

 Excellent team collaboration and problem-solving happen quickly if consistent with the stand-up (or scrum) style meeting.
 It can happen remotely too.
 Pick a time either early in the workday or at the end to get everyone on camera, share your screen and note-taking, make it simple to see completed tasks and if timelines are coming together.

-We are here to help and guide you with your migration journey and if you have any questions regarding content migration, feel free to send us a message and one of our team members will get back to you.
+We are here to help and guide you with your migration journey and if you have any questions regarding content migration, contact us and one of our team members will get back to you.